Your guide to doing business in Belgium

 Payments to the Belgian authorities and to employees in Belgium can be made from a bank account outside Belgium.

-The working week in Belgium is Monday to Friday.
+The regular working week in Belgium is Monday to Friday, however in some sectors, including retail and hospitality, the working week can range from Monday to Sunday.
 Working hours must not surpass 8 hours per day or 38 hours per week.
 It is generally forbidden in Belgium to work outside the regular working hours, on Sundays, bank holidays and at night.
-It is compulsory that when working beyond the statutory working hours workers must be compensated with sufficient rest time.
+It is compulsory that when working beyond the statutory working hours, workers must be compensated with sufficient rest time.
 Night work may be approved in cases where the nature of work justifies it.
 For example, employees working in the health care sector, hospitality, entertainment and agricultural workers.

 Full name: Kingdom of Belgium